A Plan to Renew the Promise of American Life

 I decided it all comes down to the excessive concentration of power — government power, economic power, institutional power.

 By ‘America’s decline,’ I mean the obvious problems that fill the headlines.
 I’m thinking of the signs of economic weakness and the hollowing out of the middle class.
 The slow but steady fading of free enterprise, the endless expansion of government-by-fiat.
+The massive and ever-growing national debt.
 The failure of our institutions, their corruption, and the maddening results of our health care, education, and welfare ‘systems.’
 The culture wars.

-I’m thinking of the undeniable loss of individual liberty and privacy and the growth of censorship and cancel culture.
-The feeling that our elections aren’t always trustworthy.
+I’m thinking of the undeniable loss of individual liberty and privacy and the growth of censorship and memory-holing and denunciation for thought-crimes.
+The feeling that we’re under constant surveillance and that our elections aren’t always trustworthy.

 I’m thinking of the alarming degradation of our global power, reputation, and respect.
 The flood of illegal immigrants across our southern border.
 The sense that we don’t always live up to our own principles, either at home or abroad.

-Most of all, I’m thinking of the growing enmity and distrust within our domestic politics.
-The demonization of our neighbors and fellow citizens as as enemies of democracy.
+Most of all, I’m thinking of the growing enmity and distrust among own people.
+The demonization of our neighbors and fellow citizens as enemies of democracy.

 It all comes down, I suppose, to a quarrel over that term, ‘democracy’ — a quarrel over how we should live together.
 These days, it seems as if we aren’t content to live together in peace.